emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

 #+cindex: Restore the point
 -->

 Perhaps the most common case is to restore the ~point~.
 You have some code that moves back or forth in the buffer to perform a match for a given piece of text.
 But then, you need to leave the cursor where it originally was, otherwise the user will lose their orientation.
-Wrap your code in a ~save-excursion~ and you are good to go, as I show elsewhere ([[#h:the-match-data-of-the-last-search][The match data of the last search]]):
+Wrap your code in a ~save-excursion~ and you are good to go, as I show elsewhere ([The match data of the last search](#h:the-match-data-of-the-last-search)):

 ```emacs-lisp
 (save-excursion ; restore the `point' after you are done